-Whether it's due to all the HGTV binge watchers out there or because Americans seem to have mentally recovered from the 2008 housing-market crash, one thing seems to be clear: The real-estate itch is alive and well.
+Whether it's due to HGTV binge watchers or because Americans seem to have mentally recovered from the 2008 housing-market crash, one thing seems to be clear: The real-estate itch is alive and well.

 But we're not just talking families looking for their next home.
 Over the past few years, an increasing number of buyers have become interested in purchasing real estate specifically as a way to help make money.
 In 2015, investment-home sales reached an estimated 1.09 million, a 7% jump over 2014 figures, according to a survey from the National Association of Realtors.
 Overall, about one in five homes bought in 2015 was an investment property.

-For Katherine Dayton, 42, of Bozeman, Montana, being a real estate investor has been a steady side gig since the age of 28.
+For Bridget Palmer*, being a real estate investor has been a steady side gig since the age of 28.

-After a few work colleagues gave her a primer on how mortgages work, Dayton realized that buying a home and taking in roommates would actually cost her less than renting a place by herself—plus, she'd be building equity.
-"I went into it with a financial approach of it being a good investment," recalls Dayton.
+After a few work colleagues gave her a primer on how mortgages work, Palmer realized that buying a home and taking in roommates would actually cost her less than renting a place by herself — plus, she'd be building equity.
+"I went into it with a financial approach of it being a good investment," recalls Palmer.

 But she didn't stop there.
 After a few years, she sold her first property to buy and fix up another house closer to the center of town, eventually turning it "into a rental that more than covered the mortgage," she says.
-This was followed by another rental home she invested in with a friend—and now, 14 years later, she owns several rental properties in the college town of Bozeman.
+This was followed by another rental home she invested in with a friend — and now, 14 years later, she owns several rental properties in the college town where she lives.

 1. Your Financial House Should Be In Order First